imzqqq/chat/server/chat/python/api-spec/proposals/1779-open-governance.md

-The "Core Team" (or the "Code Core Team", to disambiguate from the Spec Core Team) is a loose term that describes the set of people with access to commit code to the public https://github.com/matrix-org repositories, who are either working on chat.dingshunyu.top's reference implementations or the spec itself.
+The "Core Team" (or the "Code Core Team", to disambiguate from the Spec Core Team) is a loose term that describes the set of people with access to commit code to the public https://github.com/matrix-org repositories, who are either working on chat.imzqqq.top's reference implementations or the spec itself.
 Commit access is decided by those responsible for the projects in question, much like any other open source project.
 Anyone is eligible for commit access if they have proved themselves a valuable long-term contributor, uphold the guiding principles and mission of the project and have proved themselves able to collaborate constructively with the existing core team.
-Active participation in the core team is also signified by membership of the +matrix:chat.dingshunyu.top Chat community.
+Active participation in the core team is also signified by membership of the +matrix:chat.imzqqq.top Chat community.

 Responsibilities include: